 Another way to spend your time during the long and cold evenings of November is to watch movies or documentaries about Vilnius, Lithuania or made by Lithuanians.
 We have a few recommendations for you:

 The Hunt for Red October (1990).
 A Hollywood movie about escape from Soviet Union based on the book which was inspired by the real escape story of a Lithuanian ship captain played by Sean Conery.
+You can rent it on Google Play.

 Hannibal Rising (2007).
 You might be wondering how this is connected to Lithuania.
 Well, thanks to Thomas Harris (the author of the books about Hannibal Lecter), the fictional character Hannibal Lecter comes from Lithuania.
 We do not know why Thomas Harris chose Lithuania to be the birthplace of this cruel serial killer, but we can guarantee you Lithuania is one of the safest countries.
 Check our blog post about how safe Lithuania And Vilnius are.

 The other dream team (2012).
 You might have heard Lithuanians saying that basketball is the second religion here.
 Watch this amazing documentary and learn why we are so crazy about this sport.
 The documentary tells you the story of Lithuanian basketball players getting acknowledged by the world in the 1992 Barcelona Olympic Games, only two years after Lithuania declared Independence from USSR.
 Everyone knows the USA basketball team was the dream team that year.
 But our basketball players were the other dream team dressed in fantastic Grateful Dead T-shirts!
 A must see not only for basketball lovers.
+You can watch the full documentary on Youtube with English subtitles.

 Acid forest (2018).
 This is a bit of an unusual and creative documentary filmed in the forest in Curonian Spit on Lithuanian seaside.
 Cameras and microphones were placed around the platform where tourists come to see the dead forest and cormorants.
 These birds destroy the pine trees by pooping on them.
 Yes, you read it correctly.
 It is very interesting to see how different people from different countries react to this place.